MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/exchange-unified-messaging-online-migration-support.md

 To validate that your users have been migrated to Cloud Voicemail, leave a voicemail to a user and check the message body in Outlook.
 Cloud Voicemail messages have a footer that reads:

 "Thank you for using Transcription!
-If you don't see a transcript above, it's because the audio quality was not clear enough to transcribe."
+If you don't see a transcript above, it's because the audio quality wasn't clear enough to transcribe."

 When testing voicemail functionality after your users have been migrated, make sure to consider the following scenarios:

 - Validate voicemail access across all endpoint types in your organization, such as apps and IP phones.
 - Validate with sample users that the configured personalized greetings are played to callers.
-- If your organization has a legal or compliance requirement to disable transcription for users, make sure it is disabled post migration.
-For more details, see [Set up Cloud Voicemail](/microsoftteams/set-up-phone-system-voicemail).
+- If your organization has a legal or compliance requirement to disable transcription for users, make sure it's disabled post migration.
+For more information, see [Set up Cloud Voicemail](/microsoftteams/set-up-phone-system-voicemail).
-- If you have previously configured Exchange VM policies and rules, make sure they are effective.
+- If you have previously configured Exchange VM policies and rules, make sure they're effective.
 - Familiarize yourself with the Cloud Voicemail service PowerShell cmdlets for changing user settings.

 ### User experience impact